 “This was truly a nightmare to live through and I expect that United will cover the over $4,000 we had to pay to get my two-year-old son back to the United States with us,” she demanded.

 These terms are readily viewable online, and both airlines make it clear that it is only possible to carry a lap child onboard until that child reaches their second birthday.
-Once a child reaches their second birthday, they no longer qualify to be a lap child.
+Once a child reaches their second birthday, they are officially too old to be a lap child.

 Both airlines specifically address what will happen if a child turns two while traveling.